 This means those insurers with a ‘nil return’ did respond to the FCA’s request, but don’t have any policies within the scope of the data request.

-The information reported is as submitted to us and reflects the firms’ records of the numbers of claims meeting the criteria specified in our information request, and of the values of interim/initial payments and final settlements made as reported to us at 5 October 2021.
+The information reported is as submitted to us and reflects the firms’ records of the numbers of claims meeting the criteria specified in our information request, and of the values of interim/initial payments and final settlements made as reported to us on 7 March 2022.

 Some inconsistencies may exist between how insurers have reported their figures.
 We will continue to work with relevant insurers to ensure consistency in future reporting.

 The claims numbers reported as those where the insurer has received all the information needed to calculate the total value of the claim reflect the insurer’s view.
 We remind firms of the need to handle claims promptly and fairly and to provide reasonable guidance to help a policyholder to make a claim.

 Any BI policyholders who believe they may have a claim but have not yet submitted this to their insurer should do so as soon as possible in accordance with the policy document.
 Policyholders may also find it useful to refer to our policy checker and our guidance and statements for policyholders for more information.

 Each month we publish an aggregate total value of payments made where final settlements have been agreed and paid.
 In May 2021 we clarified and reiterated to insurers that final settlement figures should exclude interim payments made on unsettled claims.